How to Plan Your Military Travel with Pinterest

 Staying on task while planning your next vacation or dream trip will be a challenge, but take advantage of the curated MilitaryByOwner Boards related to travel.
 The tedious research is already done by trusted sources.
 After you’ve gathered enough pins to have a strong foundation, taking in the pertinent information about your preferred destination will be a breeze.

-For even more travel information, MilitaryByOwner continuously adds blogs and resource articles that are travel oriented.
-From moving to Japan and Germany to making the most of traveling with your kids, it's all there to make travel and PCS planning second nature!
+For even more travel information, note that MilitaryByOwner continuously adds blogs and resource articles that are travel oriented.
+From moving to Japan and Germany to making the most of traveling with your kids, it's all there to make travel and PCS planning second nature.
+And be sure to follow our Military Family Travel Pinterest board!